-Farm employers report these taxes on Form 943, Employer's Annual Tax Return for Agricultural Employers.
+Which form do I file?
+Report these taxes on Form 941, Employer's Quarterly Federal Tax Return.
+(Farm employers use Form 943, Employer's Annual Tax Return for Agricultural Employees.)

-Other employers use Form 941, Employer's Quarterly Federal Tax Return.

 Federal Unemployment (FUTA) Tax

 The federal unemployment tax is part of the federal and state program under the Federal Unemployment Tax Act (FUTA) that pays unemployment compensation to workers who lose their jobs.
 You report and pay FUTA tax separately from social security and Medicare taxes and withheld income tax.
 You pay FUTA tax only from your own funds.
 Employees do not pay this tax or have it withheld from their pay.